NikosAlexandris/pvgis-prototype/docs/development/state_and_future_of_pvgis.md

 title: State and Future of PVGIS
 ---

-# State and Future of PVGIS

-by Nikos Alexandris

 ## Summary

 After almost 9 months of working in and for the PVGIS team,